getsolus/help-center-docs/software/fzf/en.md

 ## Installation

 The fzf project consists of the following components: an `fzf` executable, an `fzf-tmux` script for launching fzf in a tmux pane, shell extensions (including key bindings and command-line fuzzy auto-completion), and a vim/Neovim plugin file.
 They are all available in the `fzf` package in the Software Center or via eopkg in a terminal:
 ``` bash
 sudo eopkg it fzf
 ```

 The shell extensions are not enabled by default after the `fzf` package is installed.
-The procedures to enable these features are described below.For more tips and examples on the usage of `fzf`, visit its [github](https://github.com/junegunn/fzf) and [wiki](https://github.com/junegunn/fzf/wiki/examples) pages.
+The procedures to enable these features are described below.
+For more tips and examples on the usage of `fzf`, visit its [github](https://github.com/junegunn/fzf) and [wiki](https://github.com/junegunn/fzf/wiki/examples) pages.

 ## Fuzzy Auto-Completion